dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/introduction/creating-a-data-access-layer-cs.md

 uid: web-forms/overview/data-access/introduction/creating-a-data-access-layer-cs
 title: "Creating a Data Access Layer (C#) | Microsoft Docs"
 author: rick-anderson
-description: "In this tutorial we'll start from the very beginning and create the Data Access Layer (DAL), using typed DataSets, to access the information in a database." ms.author: riande ms.date: 04/05/2010 ms.assetid: cfe2a6a0-1e56-4dc8-9537-c8ec76ba96a4
+description: "In this tutorial we'll start from the very beginning and create the Data Access Layer (DAL), using typed DataSets, to access the information in a database.
+(C#)" ms.author: riande ms.date: 04/05/2010 ms.assetid: cfe2a6a0-1e56-4dc8-9537-c8ec76ba96a4